HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

     channel on Slack, @-mentioning requested reviewers that haven't yet reviewed the PR.

+5)  The PR is considered *approved by the DCP** if either

+    a)  all reviewers approve of the PR or

-5)  If two weeks have passed since step 1 and there are no binding reviews requesting changes, the PR has been approved by the DCP.
+    b)  two weeks have passed since step 1 and there are no binding reviews requesting changes.

 6)  Otherwise, if this is a PR against the `metadata-schema`_ or `schema-test-data`_ repositories and a reviewer requests that you first